Dennis-Katilov/RoomRent/README.md

 # RoomRent
-WP plugin to appartment booking
+WP plugin to apartment booking
 Tested on  WordPress 5.7